Purchase Orders allow us to Order and Receive both Stock and Customer Orders.

 The Cost price on a Purchase Order is normally the Supplier Last Cost (in Stock Items under the Suppliers tab), if that is zero then it will use the Last Cost field (in Stock Items under the Inventory tab), and if that is zero (or more than 5.00 different) then it will use the main (averaged) cost price.

-Saving a Purchase Order
+Holding a Purchase Order

 When the Purchase Order is saved it brings up a Print Confirmation screen.
 From here you can select various options: